 Chicago, IL 60604

-Entering Class: Franklin College welcomed 327 students in the fall of 2015.
-The middle 50 percent range score for students who took the ACT was between 19 and 25 and the middle 50 percent range score for students who took the SAT was between 1350 and 1620.
-33% of the students were in the top 20% of their high school graduation class.
-50% of our freshman class completed an Indiana Academic Honors Diploma.
-Of our freshmen, 12% identify as multicultural/international students.
+The middle 50 percent range score for students who took the ACT was between 18 and 25 and the middle 50 percent range score for students who took the SAT was between 900 and 1140.
+35% of the students were in the top quarter of their high school graduation class.
+49% of our first-year class completed an Indiana Academic Honors Diploma.
+Of our freshmen, 14% identify as multicultural/international students.